Regional Introduction to Plasma Physics (RIPP)

 Internship Benefits

-• Paid on-campus* housing during the nine weeks in Alabama.
+• Paid on-campus* housing during the nine weeks in Alabama for students participating in sites more than 50 miles away from their home institutions.

 • Online Introductory Course on Plasma Physics given by Princeton Plasma Physics Laboratory (PPPL).